67 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot have had chemotherapy or investigational agents within 14 days before joining, except for certain drugs like steroids and some oral medications.
 It's best to discuss your specific medications with the trial team.

-What makes the drug OBI-3424 unique for treating T-cell acute lymphoblastic leukemia?
+What evidence suggests that OBI-3424 might be an effective treatment for T-cell acute lymphoblastic leukemia?

 Who Is on the Research Team?